edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 * minContentLength: minimum number of characters the sections should have in order to be considered.

+We use ``cosine_distance`` similarity to count the distance between the current section embedding and target (user's) embedding.

+We want to get back content and number of tokens for every similar section that passes the filter clause (has more than ``minContentLength`` tokens and the distance from the question embedding is less than ``matchThreshold``).
+We want to order results in the ascending order (default) and to get back the most ``matchCount`` sections.

 Let's proceed now to executing this query and creating the context from similar sections that we get from the database.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts